Damien LeRoy

-Damien LeRoy, sometimes known professionally as DJ Ammo (also simply as Ammo), is an American disc jockey and music producer from Los Angeles, California.
+Damien LeRoy, sometimes known professionally by the alias DJ Ammo, was an American disc jockey and music producer from Los Angeles, California.
 He has co-produced "The Time (Dirty Bit)" along with three other songs from The Black Eyed Peas' sixth studio album, The Beginning, and "4th of July (Fireworks)" by Kelis.
-DJ Ammo produced the song "Touch the Sky" by Sean Paul, which was included in his fifth studio album, Tomahawk Technique.
+He produced the song "Touch the Sky" by Sean Paul, which was included in his fifth studio album, Tomahawk Technique.
 He also co-wrote and co-produced the song "Tik Tik Boom" by Britney Spears for her eighth studio album, Britney Jean.

 Early life

 Hip-hop led the fledgling producer behind the board for the very first time.
 In junior high, he began making his own beats, while religiously attending professional acting school and spending time on the sets of stepfather's films.
 As a teenager, he assumed the moniker DJ Ammo and officially hit the clubs.
 Whilst doing this, he eventually met Black Eyed Peas.
 Organically, he became friends with will.i.am and apl.de.ap, leading to his very first remix.
-They invited him on the World Tour in 2009 as a DJ and producer for Black Eyed Peas, and Ammo spent the next 5 years performing in front of packed arenas and festivals all around the world.
+They invited him on the World Tour in 2009 as a DJ and producer for Black Eyed Peas, and he spent the next 5 years performing in front of packed arenas and festivals all around the world.